-Who Gets the Armrest on an Airplane: There is NO Debate
+Who Gets the Armrest on an Airplane: There Is No Debate

 Airplane travel can be a stressful experience.
 From navigating crowded airports to dealing with cramped seats, airline passengers often find themselves in close quarters with strangers.
 One common source of tension is the question of who gets the armrest on an airplane.
 I have had enough of it, Today we will discuss airplane armrest etiquette and offer some helpful tips for maintaining harmony during your flight.

-The Window Seat
+The Window Seat Gets The Additional Armrest

 Airplane seats typically come in rows of three, with window, middle, and aisle seats.
 The general consensus among frequent flyers is that the person in the middle seat has the most claim to both armrests.
 This is because the middle seat is considered the least desirable due to its lack of personal space and absence of a window or easy aisle access.